mrileysoriano/DHPracticum/index.md

 ## Publications

 No current publications but I have presented a talk that will, hopefully, be turning into a book chapter soon!
-The [conference presentation](https://michaelsoriano.net/talks/2022-11-05-talk-1) on [personal website](michaelsoriano.net)
+The [conference presentation](https://michaelsoriano.net/talks/2022-11-05-talk-1) is available on my [personal website](michaelsoriano.net)

 Below is the abstract from the conference presentation.